-Until 2013, diesel sold in the Netherlands was taxed at different rates depending on its end use.
+The Netherlands successfully phased-out a large part of their supports to fossil fuels in recent years as part of an Energy Agreement designed with key stakeholders.
+Until 2013, the taxation rate on diesel highly depended on its end use.
 Diesel attracted a higher tax rate when used as transport fuel while diesel used in non-transport activities, such as heating and off-road machinery, was taxed at a lower rate.
 The differentiated rate on tax fuel cost the government EUR 228 million in 2012.
-On 1 January 2013, the measure was terminated on the grounds that the policy was environmentally harmful, and implementation of the policy was costly as monitoring diesel use by activity was expensive.
+On 1 January 2013, tax breaks relative to diesel and heating were phased-out because of their negative impact on the environment and public finance.
 This explains the large fall in consumer support in 2013.
 Netherlands currently only provides consumption tax concessions for natural gas and electricity used in heating the buildings of non-profit organisations.

-Examples of measures Energy-Tax Rebate for Religious Institutions (2000-) Residents of buildings that are primarily used for public religious services or for philosophical reflection can apply for a 50% energy-tax rebate for both natural gas and electricity.
-Energy-Tax Rebate for Non-Profit Organisations (2000-) Natural gas and electricity used in heating the buildings of non-profit organisations in the Netherlands receive a 50% energy-tax rebate.
+Examples of measures Energy-Tax Rebate for Religious Institutions (2000-) Residents of buildings that are primarily used for public religious services or for philosophical reflection can apply for a (2000) 50% energy-tax rebate for both natural gas and electricity.
+Energy-Tax Rebate for Non-Profit Natural gas and electricity used in heating the buildings of non- Organisations profit organisations in the Netherlands receive a 50% energy- (2000-) tax rebate.
 Since 2006, community buildings used by non-profit organisations for over 70% of the time can also apply for the rebate.